Adenrele/Hayfever-NHS-Prescribing-Data-/README.md

 Advising those that suffer from hayfever on when to begin to stock up on products.

+#Part One
 I have been met with many challenges when attempting to extract this data within the limitations of a 2017 Macbook Air.
 Therefore, my first upload is relates to extraction of prescribing data using through the CKAN API using requests and the use of Pandas to create a memory efficient dataframe.

+#Part Two
+- Use of SQL for more efficiency than was seen in part 1
+- Creating a simply distributed programe using AWS EC2 and XML-RPC
+- Simple Exploratory Data Analysis